-- Procurement Policy is adhered to upon request. - (b) Delegate Approval Authority to the appropriate levels and maintain the responsibility for such actions including answering questions raised by such delegation. - (c) Ensure appropriate action is taken on internal Audit Services recommendations.

-(4) Internal Audit Responsibilities
+- (b) Delegate Approval Authority to the appropriate levels and maintain the responsibility for such actions including answering questions raised by such delegation. - (c) Ensure appropriate action is taken on internal Audit Services recommendations. - (4) Internal Audit Responsibilities

 Internal Audit Services shall conduct selected audits to ascertain adherence to the Procurement Policy.
 The Procurement Section and Council shall receive a copy of the audit results.